lul29/Phys212/the-charge-model.md

 Neutral object are attracted to any other object by a process called charge polarization which occur very easily with conductor but can also occur with insulators.

-For a conductor the electron just move.
+For a conductor the electrons just move.

 [ciscode|rev=1|tool=elmsmedia|item=4728|entity_type=node|render=display_mode|display_mode=image]